 My principal legal interests follow the broad strands of my professional career closely.
-In the context of law, I work on a consultancy basis as an independent legal assistant undertaking non-reserved legal activities.
-I hold relevant academic credentials in the specialist areas in which I work, and have worked in and alongside law firms for more than twenty years.
-So far as the English legal system is concerned, I am classified as an independent paralegal.
-A paralegal is a person qualified through education and/or training to perform substantive legal work that requires knowledge of the law and legal procedures.
-I am not a solicitor or a barrister.
+In the context of law, I work on a freelance basis as an independent legal consultant undertaking non-reserved legal activities (as defined by s.12 of the Legal Services Act 2007).
+I hold relevant academic credentials in the specialist areas in which I work, and have developed a general knowledge and familiarity with the law, having worked in and alongside law firms as a paralegal and legal consultant for more than twenty years.
+My legal consultancy is undertaken using the trade name West Mercia Law.

 In the course of my work in education, I have gained extensive familiarity with the laws of different countries regarding the establishment and operation of higher education institutions and the granting of degrees.
 I have consulted in this area for many years and have assisted a number of international universities and start-up operations.
 I keep a close eye on legal developments in this complex area, which has become considerably more restrictive in recent decades, and also undertake legal analysis of higher education institutions and degrees in order to determine their legal status in the context of educational evaluation.
 The contemporary phenomena of transnational education, foreign campuses and distance learning all combine to make this an exciting and dynamic specialist area.